glolichen/MathematicsProgrammingLanguage/README.md

 ```
 Let add be the function defined for (integer, integer) -> integer and defined by add(num1, num2) = num1 + num2.
 ```
+We see that the function definition in MPL is pointlessly long and verbose.
+This is intentional, of course.

 ## Data types